 2. Create video covers for your social media

-Keep your branding as is, just add a little motion to your social media presence wherever video is supported—like your Facebook business page cover, for instance.
+Keep your branding as is, just add a little motion to your social media presence wherever video is supported—like your Facebook business cover photo, for instance.
 Your logo can stay put, but adding a bit of movement with a video clip will definitely add visual interest.

 To learn all about using video clips in your social media, check out: Crop Video for Social Media Post Sizes to get informed about which social media assets/posts support video and which do not.